 Beef Browning Suggestions

-Suggestions for flavor enhancement and easy browning of natural beef:
+Tips and tricks for flavor enhancement and easy browning of natural beef:

-- Coat grass-fed beef lightly with virgin olive oil or your favorite light oil/marinade.
+- Coat grassfed beef lightly with virgin olive oil or your favorite light oil/marinade.

-- Beef should be room temperature before cooking.
+- Beef should be at room temperature before cooking.
 Do not cook it cold straight from the refrigerator.